wp-plugins/like-box/readme.txt

 == Installation ==

-That's simple:
+### That's simple:

 1. Download Facebook like box plugin.
 2. Upload the Facebook like box plugin from your admin panel.
 3. Activate the plugin.
 4. Add Facebook like box widget to your sidebar.

 == Screenshots ==

-1.Facebook Like box Front-end.
+1. Facebook Like box Front-end
-2.Facebook Like box Back-end.
+2. Facebook Like box Back-end

 == Changelog ==